diya51148/Auction/Readme.md

 ## Credits

-This project was developed by Abdullah Naveed.
+This project was developed by Diya Sharma.
 Feel free to contribute by submitting pull requests or reporting issues.

 Thanks